 All you need to do is copy the code from the box below (make sure you copy all of it) and paste it into your web editor where ever you'd like the calculator to appear.
 See an example of an embedded Calculator.

-Wordpress.com websites are forbidden from using javascript, so another option is to embed a link to a popup version of the calculator.
+Many free hosted websites (like Wordpress.com and Google Pages) are forbidden from using javascript, so another option is to embed a link to a popup version of the calculator.
 Like Option 1a, the calculator and associated pages are hosted on the swissarmylibrarian.net server.

 Option 2: Host the Code

 The other option is to host the html and javascript code on your own website.
-The advantage is that you have complete control over the look and costs used, but you will need some html/javascript knowledge to make it work.
-Instructions for hosting a calculator yourself is available from the Maine State Library.
+The advantage is that you have complete control over the look and costs used, but you will need some html/javascript knowledge to make it work - otherwise, everything you should need is below.

 I'll be happy to answer questions and help if I can.
 Please use my contact form to get a hold of me, and I'll get back to you as soon as I can.